Let’s look at what they are, how they were used in the Bible, and how they can be used now.

 MYRRH, noun mer.
 [Latin myrrha.]
 A gum-resin that comes in the form of drops or globules of various colors and sizes, of a pretty strong but agreeable smell, and of a bitter taste.
 It is imported from Egypt, but chiefly from the southern or eastern parts of Arabia; from what species of tree or plant it is procured, is unknown.
 As a medicine, it is a good stomachic, antispasmodic and cordial.

-According to an article on How Stuff Works, both Frankincense and Myrrh come from tree sap, or gum resin.
+According to an article on How Stuff Works, both Frankincense and Myrrh come from tree sap or gum resin.
 They are native to the Arabian Peninsula and East Africa.

 The word oil is first used in Genesis 28:18: And Jacob rose up early in the morning, and took the stone that he had put for his pillows, and set it up for a pillar, and poured oil upon the top of it.
 Of course, it does not state that essential oils (as defined today) were used.

 I use essential oils in my cleaning products and homemade detergents and so have eliminated the toxins found in commercial products.
 As aromatherapy, oils can be used to not only make our home smell wonderful but may purify the air while promoting healthy bodies/immune systems to fight off viruses and bacteria.